 - make sure you respond to each part of the journalist’s need

 - always include a brief author bio and your website link with your pitch

 Your pitch should always be your highest-quality writing.
 Be sure to pay attention to spelling and grammar.
-Always proofread!
+Always proofread with a tool like Grammarly!
 Try to strike a balance of providing enough detail but being concise.

 Typically, your response should only be around one paragraph (3-4 sentences) in length.
 The exact length will vary depending on the inquiry.
 Some pitches will need to be much longer and more detailed.